Campground Sites

 Directions

-From Bakersfield, travel approximately 37 miles east on CA 178.
-Turn right onto Borel Road and drive about 1/3 mile to Kern Canyon Road.
-Turn right onto Kern Canyon Road and continue for 1.7 miles to the Hobo Campground sign.
-Keep right to stay on the campground driveway.
+From Bakersfield, California, travel approximately 37 miles east on CA-178.
+Turn right onto Borel Road and drive about 1/3 mile until you reach Kern Canyon Road.
+Turn right onto Kern Canyon Road and continue 1.7 miles until you see the sign for Hobo Campground.
+Keep right to stay on the campground driveway; the left split leads to Miracle Hot Springs parking.

 Amenities